Azadeh Tajpour

 About

-I am interested in the ways in which we receive and perceive information, especially the lenses through which we look at “others” exploring the gray area and the shifting borders between “us” and “other.”
+I am intrigued by the ways in which we receive and perceive information, particularly the lenses through which we view “others.”
+I am interested in exploring the gray area and the shifting borders between "us" and "other."